csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

 Did you find `handleGameLoop`?
 The game engine is built around a "game loop."
 This is a repeating series of steps that cycle endlessly as long as the game is running.
 When you want something to happen continuously, you can program it in the function definition for the `handleGameLoop` method.
 Any commands that you place there will be performed on every pass through the game loop.

 There are many ways to confine the `y` coordinate to the display area, but one of the more elegant involves  `Math` methods called `Math.max()` and `Math.min()`.
 These, and other methods in JavaScript's `Math` object are explained in detail [here](https://www.w3schools.com/js/js_math.asp).
-For example, if we want `y` to stay above zero and below 552 (600 minus the sprite width) we could use the following lines in a `handleGameLoop` method definition:
+For example, if we want `y` to stay above five and below 552 (600 minus the sprite width) we could use the following lines in a `handleGameLoop` method definition:

 ```javascript
 this.y = Math.max(5, this.y);
 this.y = Math.min(552, this.y);
 ```

 This is an example of a code segment that should include comments, since it is not immediately obvious what it does.
 The first line picks the *greatest* of 5, or the current value of `y` and assigns it to `y`.
 The second takes the *lowest* of 552, or the current value of `y` and assigns it to `y`.
-In other words, if y gets to -1 as a result of being decremented in a call to `handleUpArrowKey`, the first assignment statement will set it to 0.
+In other words, if y gets to -1 as a result of being decremented in a call to `handleUpArrowKey`, the first assignment statement will set it to 5.
 If `y` gets to 553 as a result of being incremented in a call to `handleDownArrowKey`, the second assignment will set it back to 552.
 The net effect is to keep Marcus in the display area.
 Unfortunately, writing the code in this way does not make it very flexible, should you decide to change the display dimensions or sprite size.

 - [ ] Inside the `PlayerWizard` class definition (but outside the constructor), define a `handleGameLoop` method that adjusts y coordinates as shown above, except modify the second line to use the`game` properties of `displayHeight` and `gridSize`.
 Don't forget to add comments like this to your function definition: